NReilingh/describe-repo-schema/README.md

 What's the difference between the ES5 source files that can be run directly, and TypeScript files which compile to ES5, or which instead compile to the latest version of ECMAScript that can be run by Node 14?
+What if your backend server is in Node, but your frontend pages are in Elm?
 What if you have a monorepo that mixes a couple of different languages, each with their own build tooling?
-I have a _hunch_ that the problem of semantically being able to describe the structure and organization of a repo is isomorphic to the problem of being able to dynamically generate project scaffolding by composing individual technology-specific chunks of scaffold.
+I have a _hunch_ that this problem of being able to describe the structure and organization of a repo semantically is isomorphic to the problem of being able to dynamically generate project scaffolding by composing individual technology-specific chunks of scaffold.
-Yeoman already exists, but I suspect its reach is limited by the fact that it is exclusive to web technologies, and at the end of the day is just a glorified templating system.
+I am not sure that anything like this exists to date.
+Yeoman offers some utility as a scaffolding generator, but it is more of a templating system than a scaffold composition tool.